AndreyMitsyk/EdisonLight/README.md

 # EdisonLight
 Lighting control through the Edison board.

-##### N.B.
-For the demonstration instead of the relay in the projects I used the LED.

 * In the "master" branch a version of the light control via light sensor and ultrasonic ranger with help of cylon.js library.

 * In the "ble" branch a version of the light control via Edison ble (Bluetooth low energy) and some ble device (e.g. mi band).